 One day after

-on its systems slowed access to leading Web sites such as yahoo.com, google.com and microsoft.com, distributed computing company Akamai Technologies Inc. said that it was the victim of a sophisticated, large-scale attack aimed at specific customer Web sites.
+an apparent attack on its systems slowed access to leading Web sites such as yahoo.com, google.com and microsoft.com, distributed computing company Akamai Technologies Inc. said that it was the victim of a sophisticated, large-scale attack aimed at specific customer Web sites.

 The Cambridge, Mass., company on Wednesday backed away from earlier statements that it was caught up in a broad attack on the Internet infrastructure, saying that the company’s DNS (domain name system) service was attacked for two hours Tuesday, affecting about 4 percent of its customers.
 Akamai is working with U.S. federal law enforcement to investigate the attack, the company said in a statement.

 Monitoring systems at the company quickly detected the attack on Tuesday and the company’s staff worked with customers and network providers to shut off the source of the attack.
 The company’s DNS service had returned to normal by 10:45 a.m.
 Eastern Daylight Time Tuesday, Akamai said.

 Akamai apologized to customers affected by the slow downs, but took issue with estimates from Keynote Systems Inc. of San Mateo, Calif., that access to some sites was diminished by as much as 80 percent during the attack.

 Less than 1 percent of Akamai customers experienced disruptions affecting more than 20 percent of their users, Akamai said.